markPranav/GMEET-Remote-Control/README.md

 ## Features
 ***

-1. Conrtol your different google meets on different tabs/windows/devices at the same time from a single remote control far from the orignal device.
+1. Control your different google meets on different tabs/windows/devices at the same time from a single remote control far from the orignal device.

 https://user-images.githubusercontent.com/66785442/156130671-3b604961-6f30-4882-bece-493b4cb3850c.mov